National Police Corps (Netherlands)

 Besides police officers, the Netherlands has about 23,500 peace officers.
 These officers have a Special Enforcement Officer (SEO) status (Buitengewoon Opsporingsambtenaar) or BOA/Handhaving in Dutch and therefore have police powers (detaining suspects, ask for identification, make an arrest, issue fines within their power of offences and use force).
 They can be found within the transport police, game wardens and local enforcement agencies.
 The majority of BOA officers have the authority to carry and use handcuffs which can only be issued to officers who have the power to use force.
-A few councils also issue their officers, with permission from the Ministry of Safety and Justice, police batons, pepper spray and occasionally firearms.
+A few councils also issue their officers, with permission from the Ministry of Justice and Security, police batons, pepper spray and occasionally firearms.

 Their task depends on their area of operation.
 A game warden enforces nature laws, while a local enforcement officer enforces local ordinances and municipal code infractions.
 In 2018 unions were concerned with the increase of violence against these officers and had decided to make the consideration towards whether they would equip all these officers with the less-lethal weapons, batons and pepper spray, or make them part of the national police force.